BolongZh/workout1/report/workout01-Bolong-Zheng.md

 | Born        |    OH, 1988   |
 | Height      |   6 ft 3 in   |

-For the narrative part, we intuitively decided to foucus on Drayond Green.
+For the narrative part, we intuitively decided to foucus on Draymond Green.

 2) Data
 -------